afreddo/CodePathPreWork_AlexFreddo/README.md

 - Video previews on thumbnails
 - Ability to access videos without storing locally

 I have an idea for an app called "Pup Pack" to help connect dog owners.
-Homeowners with dogs often struggle to find ways to socialize their dog with other dogs and other dog owners.
+Dog owners often struggle to find ways to socialize their dog.
 This is amplified when owners move to new locations where they haven't had time to build their social circle.
-My app would be a social media app that allows dog owners to create a profile exclusively for their dog listing the dogs likes and dislikes (e.g, Likes adult dogs, does not do well with puppies, etc).
-They could then find other dogs in the area that would be compatible with their dog and they could set meet ups at local parks.
-This would allow them to meet new people and grow their pup's pack.
+My app would be a social media app that allows dog owners to create a profile exclusively for their dog.
+The profile would include information about the pup including listing likes and dislikes (e.g, Likes adult dogs, does not do well with puppies, etc).
+They could then find other dogs in the area that would be compatible with their dog and could set meetups at local parks.
+This would allow both the pup and the owner to meet new people and grow their pup's pack.

 Some features of the app could include the following:
 - Profile creation